benzene-gugu/benzene-gugu.github.io/index.md

 # About me

 My name is Ziang Zhao, and you could call me Daniel.
-I’m an undergraduate student at the University of Wisconsin-Madison in Madison, WI, USA.
+I’m an undergraduate student learning Computer Engineering, Computer Science, and Mathematics at the University of Wisconsin-Madison in Madison, WI, USA.

 # Contact Information